UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Chapter3/Kaleidoscope-ch3.md

 handle duplicate names by appending a value to the name automatically so that generators don't need to keep track of the names to ensure uniqueness.

-The `Less` operator uses a floating point Unordered less than IR instruction followed by an integer to float cast to translate the LLVM IR i1 result into a floating point value needed by Kaleidoscope.
+The `Less` operator uses a floating point `unordered less than` IR instruction followed by an integer to float cast to translate the LLVM IR i1 result into a floating point value needed by Kaleidoscope.

 The `^` operator for exponentiation uses the `llvm.pow.f64` intrinsic to perform the exponentiation as